Seeeveeen/RA-MoE-4E/README.md

 ### Stage 3 — Joint Fine-Tuning

-The gate is unfrozen and the complete mixture is jointly optimized for up to **20 epochs**, with validation-based early stopping using a patience of **5 epochs**.
+The gate is unfrozen and the complete mixture is jointly optimized for up to **20 epochs**.

+Validation-based early stopping is used with a patience of **5 epochs**, after which the best validation model state is restored.

 The supplied implementation uses: